sherkinglee/RiboAnalyzer/README.md

 This would generate two plot files.
 One is the distribution plot of polarity for all samples.
 And the other is the distribution plot of mean polarity among different replicates.

 ## **Feature Analysis (FA)**
-The feature analysis involves some factors which may influence the translation elongation rate, containing tRNA adaptation index (tAI), codon adaptation index (CAI), hydrophobicity of amino acid  in new piptide chain, charges of amino acids, poly-Prolin motifs, et al.
+The feature analysis involves some factors which may influence the translation elongation rate, containing tRNA adaptation index (tAI), codon adaptation index (CAI), hydrophobicity of amino acid  in new piptide chain, charges of amino acids, poly-Proline motifs, et al.

 + **Pick out transcripts enriched ribosomes on specific region.**